#742 Beyond the Great Western Peninsula

 Arrowsmith’s map of 1830 is not a map of Canada.
 It is a map of active fur trade districts and departments of the HBC, some of them with a European history older than the colonial settlements in Upper Canada.
 With the 1821 merger, the new HBC retained two sites of genesis, two points of origin.
 The first was the crucible of the St. Lawrence, the western commercial frontier of which the NWC had extended to the Pacific Ocean in 1793.
 The second was the crucible of Hudson Bay, with its interior access to Rupert’s Land and its seaboard access to the London fur market.
 These were merged in 1821 into a fur trade behemoth that occupied much of a continent and thwarted, for example, repeated attempts by American fur traders to oppose it anywhere west of the Rockies and on the Pacific coast.

 The HBC grappled with the governance and economy of half a continent while Upper Canada, in its insular and lake-locked colony well south of the 49th parallel, grappled with a fertile peninsula and responsible government for its settler population.
 While the total area of the Great Western Peninsula is some 137,000 square kilometres, the area shown in Arrowsmith’s map of 1830 is nearly 10,000,000 square kilometres – a working territory almost seventy-three times as large.
-The territory legally controlled by the HBC between 1821 and 1869 by charter, statute, licence, and various agreements would become the second-largest nation-state in the world, after Russia.
+The territory legally controlled by the HBC between 1821 and 1869 by charter, statute, licence, and various agreements would become the second-largest nation state in the world, after Russia.

-While Upper Canada in the first half of the 19th century was static and preoccupied with its farming frontier, after 1821 the HBC was expansive and continental in scope and ambition.
+While Upper Canada in the first half of the 19th century was static and preoccupied with its farming frontier, commercial economy, and internal politics, after 1821 the HBC was expansive and continental in scope and ambition.
 Driven by the engine of its demand for peltries — animal pelts were the only commodity light and valuable enough for canoe transport and portaging — the HBC expanded its commercial and administrative structure across much of what became Canada, a process known to fur traders modestly as “extending the trade.”
 In their quiet but effective way, they extended the trade to create the modern map of Canada.
 The HBC possessed a formidable spatial momentum, an impressive and elastic commercial character, and connections and financial resources in the City of London inherited from the pre-merger HBC.
 It also inherited the NWC’s personnel connections in Montreal; it continued to hire there until the 1860s.

 The HBC operated far north and west of the southern agricultural base of Upper Canada, which had, in turn, no meaningful presence anywhere in the HBC’s territories prior to Canada’s purchase of Rupert’s Land in 1869, and no interest or stake in the fur trade.
 The HBC’s main continental transport routes after 1821 bypassed the settled districts of Upper Canada, which were far to the south.
-The venerable main line of the Montreal fur trade led from the St. Lawrence River, just west of Montreal, and then up the Ottawa River and through the Canadian Shield to Lake Nipissing and to Georgian Bay.
+The venerable main line of the Montreal fur trade led from the St. Lawrence River just west of Montreal, and then up the Ottawa River and through the Canadian Shield to Lake Nipissing and to Georgian Bay.
 Upper Canada’s settled districts were in a cozy and self-contained cocoon to the south, remote from the most vigorous spatial motor of early Canada.

-Memorialized between the 1830s and 1860s in the paintings of Frances Hopkins, Paul Kane, William Bartlett, Phillip Bainbridge, and others, the fur trade’s main route west from Montreal had no connection with Upper Canada and no reason to engage with it.
+Memorialized between the 1830s and 1860s in the paintings of Frances Hopkins, Paul Kane, William Bartlett, Philip Bainbridge, and others, the fur trade’s main route west from Montreal had no connection with Upper Canada and no reason to engage with it.
 The western route followed the natural chasm of the Ottawa River, which acted as a giant canal (known by some as “the first Trans-Canada Highway”) through the Canadian Shield and formed the NWC’s main transport and supply route to the Interior.
 The Ottawa River followed a lucky geological aberration, technically the Ottawa-Bonnechere Graben, a topographic depression that runs from Montreal to Lake Nipissing — a channel through the otherwise unyielding Canadian Shield and a natural thoroughfare for river-borne traffic to Michipicoten and Fort William.
 In short, until 1821 the expansionist Montreal fur trade passed hundreds of miles to the north of the sedentary and lake-locked farming settlements of the Great Western Peninsula.

 After 1821, the newly organized HBC shifted its focus from the NWC’s headquarters at Montreal to its bayside depots on Hudson Bay for strategic and economic reasons.
 Montreal was 1,000 miles further east than the ocean access of Hudson Bay, a location that had given the HBC a spatial advantage in overland transport over the NWC and hastened the merger of 1821.
-After the merger, the HBC continued to export furs and other commodities directly to London from bayside posts, not from Montreal.
+After the merger, the HBC exported most of its pelts and other commodities directly to London from bayside posts, not from Montreal.
 After the merger, fur shipments from Montreal to London declined drastically as the new HBC oriented itself to Hudson Bay, and only a small percentage of the HBC’s furs were shipped to London via Montreal.
 “For the next sixty years,” Wayne Moodie et al. observe with considerable understatement, with regard to the 1821 merger, “the economic development of the Western Interior and the Canadas followed separate courses.”
 A map of the fur trade districts in 1870 shows no connection to Montreal at all, let alone to southern Ontario.
 Only a massive investment in the CPR in the 1880s would re-establish, for the new post-confederation Canada, the pre-1821 east-west connection of the fur trade, a point made many years ago by Harold Innis, who wrote that the North West Company was “the forerunner of present-day confederation.”

 After 1821, then, for commercial and political reasons, the HBC gradually reduced the Ottawa River connection from Montreal to a minor passage.
 This was in keeping with Governor Simpson’s commercial policy of minimizing contact between the productive “Indian Country” and any areas that had been colonized or settled by Europeans.
 Colonies always meant commerce, and he wanted to neutralize the threat of commercial competition on the HBC’s frontiers.
 Between the 1820s and his death in 1860, Simpson built a firewall between the fur trade territories and Canadian colonies and American settlements alike.
 Most notably, on the southern frontier at Red River, in the 1840s he tried to stop Métis free traders from selling pelts across the 49th parallel in defiance of the HBC’s monopoly in the fur trade.
 Further west, on the Snake River (the Columbia River’s great southern tributary), Simpson authorized the creation of a “fur desert” to discourage American trappers working from the east.